 As well as complete restoration, modern twists were added such as an innovative state of the art fogging and misting system, a frameless glass façade, accessible lift and interactive and engaging information panels.

 Plant species in the Tropical Ravine

-The ravine houses plant species such as the Killarney Fern, orchid, banana, cinnamon, bromeliad and some of the world’s oldest seed plant.
+The ravine houses plant species such as the Killarney Fern, orchid, banana, cinnamon, bromeliad and some of the world’s oldest seed plants.